SiloCityLabs/blog/content/post/2017/2017-12-01-smart-things-433mhz.md

 &nbsp;

 Edit: I think I may have made a mistake buying zigbee chips.
-So turns out zwave may have longer battery life compared to zigbee&#8230; shoulda researched more
+So turns out zwave may have longer battery life compared to zigbee... shoulda researched more

 &nbsp;